J. A. Milton Perera: Personal life

 Milton was born on May 5, 1938, the son of J. A. Edwin Perera, also known as Tabla Podi Appuhamy, an accomplished tabla player.
 His mother was Prema Wickramarachchi.
 Inspired by his father, Milton became proficient on the Tabla at a young age.
 Perera was a skinny, innocent young man of Podi Appuhamy.
 They lived in Sangamitta Mawata, Kotahena, known as Green Street.
 His father was a proud owner of series of small houses in a land along the street.
 Father and Milton lived in one of those houses.
 All other houses were rented.
 The first house of Podi Appuhamay was rented and that man had a beautiful daughter, named Hemalatha.
 She was so beautiful, sexy looking, and studied at the nearby school at the Green Street, known as Kotahena Madhya Maha Vidyalaya.

 Milton has been trying to express his love to Mala Hemalatha.
 She was popularly known as Mala.
 He sent love letters to Mala through other students at the Schools and they were in love in no time.
 So Milton sang, 'Aranna Adare Mala', dedicated to his girl friend.
 They married and had Priyankara as only child.
-Later Mala left Milton and lived with a different person.
+Later, Milton left Mala for Kalyani.

 Milton was later married to Kalyani Perera, who had been an actress.
 Their wedding was celebrated on 26 September 1969.
 They had three sons: Chalaka Chamupathi, Arosha Asanga and Pamoda Piyushan.
 Milton died on October 24, 1991.
 In memory of Milton, Priyankara Perera and Chalaka Chamupathi Perera continue to perform J.A Milton Perera's songs.

 Eldest son Priyankara Perera is married to renowned actress Dilhani Ekanayake and they have one son Dilmin Perera.
 His second son Chalaka Chamupathi Perera is married to Padmi Ranasinghe, and they have one daughter Anjana Dasuni Perera and one son Chamath Chamupathi Perera.